Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Theoretical Formulation

 \subsection{Hydrodynamics of an Axisymmetric Particle}

-We consider a general axisymmetric rigid particle suspended in a Newtonian fluid and undergoing Brownian motion, as illustrated in \cref{fig:AB}.
-In a quiescent Newtonian fluid under Stokes flow conditions ($Re \to 0$), hydrodynamic forces and torques depend linearly on the translational and angular velocities of a particle.
+We consider a general axisymmetric rigid particle suspended in a quiescent Newtonian fluid and undergoing Brownian motion, as illustrated in \cref{fig:AB}.
+Under Stokes flow conditions ($Re \to 0$), hydrodynamic forces and torques depend linearly on the translational and angular velocities of a particle.
 An axisymmetric particle possesses a unique point where translational and rotational motions are decoupled \citep{Kim_1991}: a force applied at this point (regardless of direction) does not produce rotational motion.
-This unique point, known as the hydrodynamic center $\Rhc$, necessarily lies on the axis of symmetry.
+This unique point, known as the hydrodynamic centre $\Rhc$, necessarily lies on the axis of symmetry.
+As long as the surface geometry of the particle is fixed, $\Rhc$ does not vary along the axis and specifies the particle's position.
+The frictional forces on particles arise from the viscosity of the surrounding fluid.
 Referring to $\Rhc$, the hydrodynamic force $\bm{F}_{\mathrm{h}}$ and torque $\bm{T}_{\mathrm{h}}$ acting on an axisymmetric particle can be expressed as

-where $\bm{u}$ and $\bm{\omega}$ represent the translational velocity of the hydrodynamic center and the angular velocity of the particle, respectively.
+where $\bm{u}$ and $\bm{\omega}$ represent the translational velocity of the hydrodynamic centre and the angular velocity of the particle, respectively.
 In terms of time derivatives, we have $\dot{\bm{R}}_{\mathrm{h}}=\bm{u}$ and $\dot{\bm{n}}=\bm{\omega}\times\bm{n}$, where $\bm{n}$ is the unit vector along the symmetry axis.
 Because hydrodynamic force depends on particle orientation, the translational ($\bm{\zeta}_\mathrm{t}$) and rotational ($\bm{\zeta}_\mathrm{r}$) resistance matrices are expressed through parallel and transverse components relative to the symmetry axis, respectively, i.e.,